MOSAICS BY ANDREA EDMUNDSON

 Picture

 Don't be afraid to USE mosaic art: Tables, vases, trivets, stepping stones, wine cabinets, even soap dishes!
-Having a function is a great way to justify buying it, right?
+Having a function justifies buying it, right?

 Picture